sebastianspicker/cs2-server-ops/docs/architecture.md

 This page keeps the current architecture guidance concise after earlier rough notes.

 ## Usage
-- Merged scattered config guidance into the docs.
+- Made the cs2 assumptions easier to check later.

 - Earlier scratch notes were compressed into the current guidance.